RehanDias/spam-scammer/README.md

 ## Python Implementation (`app.py`) 🐍

 ### Configuration Variables 🛠️
-- `botToken`: 🤖 Token for the Telegram bot.
+- `bot_token`: 🤖 Token for the Telegram bot.
-- `chatId`: 💬 ID of the chat where messages will be sent.
+- `chat_id`: 💬 ID of the chat where messages will be sent.
 - `message`: 📝 The message to be sent.
 - `interval`: ⏱️ Time interval in seconds between each message sent.
-- `requestRetryInterval`: ⏳ Time interval in seconds before retrying after encountering a 429 HTTP error (rate limit exceeded).
+- `retry_interval`: ⏳ Time interval in seconds before retrying after encountering a 429 HTTP error (rate limit exceeded).
-- `numberOfRequests`: 📈 Total number of requests to be sent.
+- `num_request`: 📈 Total number of requests to be sent.

 ### Usage 🚀
 1. Replace the configuration variables (`botToken`, `chatId`, `message`, etc.) with your own values.